onflow/docs/docs/concepts/events.md

 - Withdraw Flow tokens from the payer account
 - Deposit Flow tokens to the fees contract

 These events are very common since they accommodate all transactions on Flow.
-Each fee deduction will be reflected in 3 events, two withdraw and deposit Flow token events and one fee deduction event.
+Each fee deduction will result in three events: the withdrawal of Flow tokens, the deposit of Flow tokens, and the fee deduction.

 An example of fee events: